Make Your Own Fritzing Parts

 Large Batches of Fritzing Parts?

 If you are a developer that uses EAGLE or someone who is investing a lot of time in making Fritzing parts, the Fritzing team has open sourced a toolkit to make the SVG files from EAGLE .brd files.
 It is highly recommended that you check out if you are creating batches of SVG board files ready for Fritzing.
-They have the source code on the Fritzing Google code page.
+They have the source code for to convert Eagle to Fritzing in a Fritzing GitHub repo.

 If you want to learn more about designing your own PCBs with other software, visit these tutorials: